The views expressed by the host on this show, documented to be almost always right 99.5% of the time.

 But we're going to take the blame for it.

-You're going to hear just what a unfeeling, unconcerned country we are about education, that Bush didn't do enough, no child left behind, of course, wasn't enough.
+You're going to hear just what a unfeeling, unconcerned country we are about education, that Bush didn't do enough.

-Probably some people think he's going to ask for a repeal of don't ask, don't tell.
+Probably some people think he's going to ask for a repeal of Don't Ask, Don't Tell, gays in the military policy.

-And some people think that he's going to make a call for amnesty, illegal immigration amnesty.
+And some people think that he's going to make a call for amnesty, illegal immigration amnesty, because the Democrats now know they need more voters.

 And I wouldn't be surprised if that's something that is in the speech.

-And this I know will be in there a call for a legislative attack on the financial industry because they've got polling data which says that you hate Wall Street, that you hate the banks, that you hate financial institutions, and you want you want to get even with them, and you want the government to show them.
+And this I know will be in there, a call for a legislative attack on the financial industry because they've got polling data which says that you hate Wall Street, that you hate the banks, that you hate financial institutions, and you want to get even with them.

-This is what their tall their polling tells them.
+This is what their polling tells them.

-Uh and the announcement of a new relief program.
+And I'm sure we'll hear from something about Haiti and the announcement of a new relief program.

 How does it feel, Hillary?